Hidden Gems of Banyuwangi: Beyond the Tourist Trail

 - Photogenic root systems

-- Cool, shaded environment
+- Cool and shaded environment

 - Bird watching opportunities